The64thGamer/cheeseepedia/content/wiki/april-2006-show.md

     1. CEC TV ID - 'Digestion'
     2. Drawing Chuck E.
     3. Maya & Miguel - 'La Calavera'

-PBS Kids Spot
+    4. PBS Kids Spot

-1. CEC News - 'Kraft Mac & Cheese'
+    5. CEC News - 'Kraft Mac & Cheese'
-    1. CEC TV ID - 'Rocket Racer'
+    6. CEC TV ID - 'Rocket Racer'
-    2. Countdown 3
+    7. Countdown 3
 2.  **Segment 4**
     1.  ['Reach Out I'll Be There'](https://en.wikipedia.org/wiki/Reach_Out_I%27ll_Be_There)
     2.  ['For Once in My Life'](https://en.wikipedia.org/wiki/For_Once_in_My_Life)
 3.  **Intermission 4**
-    1. CEC TV ID - 'Blue'
+    1. CEC TV ID - 'Flashing Hand'
     2. Ice Age Extreme Cool View
     3. Will Frye The Nutrition Guy
     4. CEC TV ID - 'Singing Fish'
     5. Countdown 4

-## Lives:
+## Live Shows:

-- {{< wiki-link "Birthday Star 01" >}} (3stage, Cyberamic, Studio C)
+- Chuck E. Shuffle 2006
+- Birthday Star 2001
-- Spanish Birthday 01 (3stage, Cyberamic, Studio C)
+- Spanish Birthday 2001
-- New Birthday (3stage, Cyberamic, Studio C)
+- New Birthday (Birthday 2002)
-- {{< wiki-link "Chuck E Shuffle 06" >}} (3stage, Cyberamic, Studio C)
-- Chuck E. Swing (3stage, Cyberamic, Studio C)
-- Chuck E. March 01 (3stage, Cyberamic, Studio C)
+- Chuck E. March 2001
-- {{< wiki-link "Bingo" >}} (3stage, Cyberamic, Studio C)
+- BINGO
-- {{< wiki-link "Chuck E Says 02" >}} (3stage, Cyberamic, Studio C)
+- Chuck E Says 2002
-- Havin' A Party 01 (3stage, Cyberamic, Studio C)
+- Havin' A Party 2001
-- If You're Happy & You Know It (3stage, Cyberamic, Studio C)
+- Happy and You Know It
-- Go Santa Go (Studio C)
+- Chuck E. Swing (Studio C)

+**Birthday Break**: April 2005 show logo with music set to a 1 or 2 minute countdown which would then lead into the Birthday show.

 ## Production

-CEC TV ID - 'Blue', CEC TV ID - 'Bubble Kids' and CEC TV ID - 'Digestion' were animated by Mike Michalski while working at Radical Axis <sup>(1)</sup>
+CEC TV ID - 'Flashing Hand', CEC TV ID - 'Bubble Kids' and CEC TV ID - 'Digestion' were animated by Mike Michalski while working at Radical Axis <sup>(1)</sup>

 ### File Dates

-- (Studio C) DVD: 3/3/2006
+- Studio C DVD: 3/3/2006
+- Studio C Floppy: 3/23/2006

+### Studio C Floppy:

+When inserting the upgrade floppy, a message would appear on the screen saying “ APRIL 2006 SHOW UPDATE FINISHED.
+ QUESTIONS?
+CALL MICHAEL HILL AT 972-258-5613.
+ REMOVE FLOPPY DISK AND RESET (REBOOT) THE COMPUTER."

 ## Trivia:

 - The countdowns are reused from {{< wiki-link "September 2002 Show" >}}, 'Skateboarding' is reused from {{< wiki-link "January 2005 Show" >}}, 'Drawing Chuck E.' is reused from {{< wiki-link "August 1999" >}}, VeggieTales - 'His Cheeseburger' is reused from {{< wiki-link "September 2001 Show" >}} and 'Will Frye The Nutrition Guy' is reused from {{< wiki-link "Studio C Premiere" >}}.
-- This show script was written by Matt Daniel.
 - Munch was originally going to sing 'Baby I Need Your Loving' which is still alluded to in the dialogue both leading into and coming out of the song.
+- ‘Old MacDonald’ and ‘Go Santa Go’ appear on the Studio C DVDs but could not be played.